gheenie/intro-word-play/README.md

 4. Create a file called the `reversed_words.txt` with all the of the words from `word_list` but in reverse order.

-5. Create a file called `3_vowels.txt` featuring all the words in the list that contain exactly 3 vowels.
+5. Create a file called `3_or_more_vowels.txt` featuring all the words in the list that contain 3 or more vowels.

 6. Create a file called `b--.txt` with all the words starting with the letter b and ending in exactly 2 vowels.